monome/norns/readme-setup.md

 the `crone` audio engine consists of supercollider classes. run `crone/install.sh` to copy these to the default location for user SC extensions.

-see `readme-usage.md` for instructions on running norns.
+see  [readme-usage.md](readme-usage.md) for instructions on running and using norns.

 ## configure